Revista Nebrija de Lingüística Aplicada a la Enseñanza de las Lenguas. Vol. 20. Núm. 40 (2026).

 were obtained from the set of English affective norms provided by Warriner et al. (2013), which provides

-phases, the mean valence score was computed by averaging the valence ratings extracted across all
+both phases, the mean valence score was computed by averaging the valence ratings extracted across all

 content words, providing an index of the affective polarity of the lexical items used in the text.
 This